-The Company's unamortized debt issuance costs approximated \$6.1 million and \$7.8 million at December 31, 2015 and 2014, respectively, and are included as a direct reduction from the related debt liability in the accompanying consolidated balance sheet.
-These amounts consist primarily of legal, accounting and other transaction advisory fees as well as facility fees paid to the lenders.
-Debt issuance costs for the current and previous term loan facilities and the previous discount on the senior notes are amortized using the interest method over the terms of the underlying debt instruments to which these amounts relate.
-The debt issuance costs for the current and previous revolving credit facilities and the receivables facility are amortized on a straight line basis over the term of the facilities.
-Amortization expense for these items was approximately \$1.7 million, \$1.9 million and \$1.8 million in 2015, 2014 and 2013, respectively, and is included in interest expense in the accompanying consolidated statement of operations.
+The Company's unamortized debt issuance costs approximated \$4.7 million and \$6.1 million at December 31, 2016 and 2015, respectively, and were included as a direct reduction from the related debt liability in the accompanying consolidated balance sheet.
+These amounts consisted primarily of legal, accounting and other transaction advisory fees as well as facility fees paid to the lenders.
+Amortization expense for these items was approximately \$1.4 million, \$1.7 million and \$1.9 million in 2016, 2015 and 2014, respectively, and is included in interest expense in the accompanying consolidated statement of operations.

-13. Derivative Instruments
+12. Derivative Instruments

 The Company utilizes interest rate swap agreements to fix the LIBOR-based variable portion of the interest rate on its long term debt.
 Terms of the interest rate swap agreements require the Company to receive a variable interest rate and pay a fixed interest rate.
-As of December 31, 2015, the Company had interest rate swap agreements in place that hedge a notional value of debt ranging from approximately \$251.5 million to approximately \$192.7 million and amortize consistent with future debt principal payments.
+As of December 31, 2016, the Company had interest rate swap agreements in place that hedge a declining notional value of debt ranging from approximately \$245.0 million to approximately \$192.7 million, amortizing consistent with future scheduled debt principal payments.
 The interest rate swap agreements establish fixed interest rates in a range of 0.74% to 2.68% with various expiration terms extending to June 30, 2020.
 At inception, the interest rate swaps were and continue to be designated as cash flow hedges.